NEWS, AWARDS, RECOGNITION (1999-2025)

 Directed by Lauren Indovina | Agency: Giant Spoon | Studio: The-Artery

-Indovina helmed this surreal and cinematic campaign for Johnnie Walker, blending live-action, VFX, and poetic visual language into a hypnotic journey through ritual and rebirth.
-Black Magick was awarded the AICP Honoree distinction for Best Original Music and Sound Design, and was subsequently inducted into the permanent collection at The Museum of Modern Art (MoMA).
-The project became a standout example of how commercial work can cross into the realm of fine art, earning accolades for its bold sensory design.
+I directed this surreal, cinematic campaign for Johnnie Walker—blending live-action, VFX, and poetic visual language into a hypnotic meditation on ritual and rebirth.
+Black Magick was honored by the AICP for Best Original Music and Sound Design, and inducted into the permanent collection at MoMA.
+It became one of those rare commercial pieces that crossed into fine art territory—earning recognition for its bold sensory design and atmospheric depth.

 2020: Concept Designer – Beyonce’s Black Is King